Metallurgy & Milling Jobs

 Our metallurgists and metals operators ensure our premium lead metal and alloys meet stringent customer requirements.
 Mill operators turn a natural resource into quality lead, copper and zinc concentrates demanded across the globe.
 If you want to be a hands-on metals operator or mill operator, we’ve likely got a job that’s right for you!

 Doe Run metallurgists play an important role in one of the greatest recycling stories on the planet – lead batteries.
 Metallurgists and metals operators produce lead metal and alloys from millions of recycled lead batteries each year, putting the important metal back to use in new batteries.
 Specifically, metallurgists work with metals operators to ensure a quality product, operational excellence and may even work on research projects designed to improve processing efficiencies.
-As one of the largest lead battery recycling plants (secondary smelter) in the world, our Resource Recycling facility recycles over 13 million lead batteries a year in a fast-paced and hands-on work environment.
-Our efforts help keep enough batteries to cover 137 football fields out of landfills each year.
+As one of the largest lead battery recycling plants (secondary smelter) in the world, our Resource Recycling facility recycles approximately 8.5 million lead batteries a year in a fast-paced and hands-on work environment.
+Our efforts help keep enough batteries to cover 72 football fields out of landfills each year.

 Mill operators have a variety of responsibilities, from monitoring the feeds and plant efficiencies, to troubleshooting equipment and processes in order to recover the most value from the minerals in our care.
 Our mills use a flotation process to separate the lead, copper and zinc minerals from the host rock and, ultimately, produce three separate quality products: lead, copper and zinc concentrates.
 Doe Run hires mill operators, as well as engineers, to staff four processing mills.